united-for-palestine/united-for-palestine.github.io/README.md

 The frontmatter contains placeholder metadata such as a sample title, description, image URL, and podcast file.

+> **TIP** You can add `override:tags: draft` to the frontmatter to prevent the
+> content from publishing while collaborating with others.

 The Markdown content starts below the frontmatter, with headings and text using the "Lorem ipsum" filler.